Geopolitical uncertainty shifts investor focus back to President-elect’s policies

 As investors reassess the relative winners and losers from the reshaped global supply chains, non-US markets are expected to offer “excellent opportunity to add capital”, according to Lazard’s Global Outlook 2025.

-The report noted that foreign direct investment into China turned negative in three of the last five quarters, with further capital likely to shift away from China in the years ahead.
+The report said that foreign direct investment into China turned negative in three of the last five quarters, with further capital likely to shift away from China in the years ahead.

 Other emerging economies are expected to benefit from the production of everyday goods, while production of strategic and national security-related goods would shift back to developed economies.